-How cancer affects your life insurance
+How does a cancer diagnosis affect your life insurance?

 A cancer diagnosis can be scary and leave you questioning whether you can still give your family financial protection after the fact.
 The good news is, you still have life insurance options.
 But the type and cost will vary based on your diagnosis, recovery, and other factors.

 Being diagnosed with cancer can affect many aspects of your life, including your finances, daily routine, and physical well-being.
 It can even impact your life insurance options.

 Cancer is a disease classified by the growth and uncontrolled spread of mutated cells that overtake and attack healthy cells and organs.
 The disease is shockingly common.
 Throughout their lives, one in two people will receive a cancer diagnosis.
 And, in Canada, cancer is the leading cause of death, accounting for 1 of every 3.

 Those who have been diagnosed with cancer often have a lot of questions about life insurance and eligibility.
 Are they allowed to hold a life insurance policy?
 Can they still be covered?
 Will the insurer still make a payout to their beneficiaries?

 But the good news is that even though traditional life insurance might not be available for someone with cancer, there are still some other types of life insurance that can offer cancer patients and their families a bit of financial peace of mind.